RicardoRivera7/SecureAzureTenant-ZeroTrust-EntraID-/README.md

 At the top of the Overview page click "Add", then "New User" -> "Create New User" <br/>
 Here we will make an employee user first, so under "User principal name" enter something like employee1 <br/>
 Under "Display name" enter something like employee1 or employee-john <br/>
-Make sure in the passwordd section you copy and save that password somewhere, this will be needed to login later <br/>
+Make sure in the password section you copy and save that password somewhere, this will be needed to login later <br/>
 <img src="https://i.imgur.com/s9cQ4qx.png" height="80%" width="80%" alt="EntraID"/>
 <br/>
 <br/>